 Bill Leary and Mike Green started from Stingaree Thursday morning at 10:00 AM.

 As the house was Available to us early Thursday, the rest started showing up at Thursday afternoon at the Beach house “Playn Hooky” to set up sleeping arrangements and do some basic organizing.
 By Friday afternoon, all the beds were filled, as well as the couches and recliner.

 Troy Miller “The original is on the web (google “Troy shaddie clouser” and you’ll find it).
 I have a newer recipe with a different tying method but gives about the same result.
 Quicker and more durable.
 The new recipe also has three or four variants that is use in different conditions/applications.
 I still love that fly, it was one of Clarke’s favorites.
 I tie them with plastic eyes to fish right under the surface (specks over the green lights) to double heavy lead eyes to fish stripers on a sinking line deep in Texoma.
 And any depth in between.
 Tied correctly, they never foul.”

 Cabela’s is proud to host the League City Tying Team, made up of members from the Texas FlyFishers, Fly Fishers International, and other local anglers.
 Come join the group at the table and learn about methods, techniques, and tools, as it relates to tying flies to fish our local Texas waters.
 Talk around the table can get lively, and informative, so feel free to ask questions.

-The theme for January 28th is “Sheephead flies.”
+The theme for March 25th is “Topwaters.””